MrColorado35/pol_speak/README.md

 Another, very important feature, is the audio file, with recording of right pronaunciation of every word in the database.
 As my free MongoDB account has limited memory capacity, I decided to ignore that until I'll find other ways to do so.
-Tests with my friends has shown, that my tips in 'pronounce' section do the job.
+Tests with my friends have shown, that my tips in 'pronounce' section do the job.

 # Testing

 Throughout the proccess of creation, I was constantly testing every new functionality of my app.
-As I learned during my previous projects, I was testing one change at a time.
+I learned during my previous projects and I was testing one change at a time.

 The biggest issue was- how to connect all the words in one category and present them to the user in a right place.
 In the beginning I was trying to use various "if" statements (as in commit at 29th May), but none of the versions I tried worked.